thetechdude124/Born-Again-NNs-From-Scratch/README.md

 That being said, here are the top 3 learnings from this project:

-1. 🎓 **The true learned classifer of a neural network consists of multiple, building-block factions that each play a role in the end representation learner.** One of the most useful parts of Knowledge Distillation is that it **forces researchers to better understand what constitutes a given representation**, as one cannot distill something without understanding all the components that make it functional.
+1. 🎓 **The true learned classifer of a neural network consists of multiple, building-block factions that each play a role in the end representation learned.** One of the most useful parts of Knowledge Distillation is that it **forces researchers to better understand what constitutes a given representation**, as one cannot distill something without understanding all the components that make it functional.
 The prime example of this would be Dark Knowledge - the relationships *between* the predictions of *all* classes are of equivalent (or perhaps greater) importance than that of obtaining the correct class. **How can we better understand and distill the relationships learned by classifiers?**

 2. ⚒️ **Practically implementing more advanced gradient operations in PyTorch + understanding how gradient flow works and affects the performance of a model.** At one point, the BAN MLP model in the testing script stopped learning.
 More accurately, the loss function became constant, and further insepction revealed that the BAN was learning **to make CONFIDENT predictions as opposed to CORRECT predictions.** Attemtping to debug this, I took a look at the gradients - and found that **the prediction for the highest label approached 1 as the gradient approached -0.002**.
 The reason the gradients were sterilizing at that value? **The gradients updates, as by the paper were vectors as opposed to matricies**, meaning that each input had just one gradient per sample as opposed to one per class.
 I modified the CWTM and DKPP distillation gradients to include **the entire sample probability distribution** as opposed to **the difference between the true predictions**, ensuring that gradients flowed smoothly.
 You can see exactly what I did in `CWTM_Distillation_Loss.py` or by checking the commit history - this experience was critical and helped serve as a visceral reminder regarding the on-the-ground impact of the gradient functions wrote (as well as the valuable information that can be extracted from looking at *what values the gradient steralize at*).

 3. 🔁 **The mathematical foundations behind BANs and Knowledge Distillation.** Reading over the BAN paper led me down a rabbit hole of sorts regarding Knowledge Distillation - I ended up reading additional papers such as that on Relational KD, and was exposed to the reasoning behind the engineering of certain distillation losses, and how inter-parameter relationships in param space, such as the angles between coordinates, can be indicative of interconnections and their strength, as well as "blocks" of paramters (weights) that are connected together (which might hold further relational information regarding the repsentation learned by the teacher).Pursuing the understanding of both CWTM and DKPP distillations further rigorified my mathematical understanding of basic deep learning tasks such as classification, and provided valuable mathematical breeding ground for future ideas (such as memory-based optimizers). **I've broken down all of the math behind KD and Distillation losses in even further detail in my notes, which you can find at https://crysta.notion.site/BORN-AGAIN-NEURAL-NETWORKS-KNOWLEDGE-DISTILLATION-AND-BANs-a2c5b44ba5dd430e8ef954d9f9f854c0)**.

+4. 🔑 **The importance of compute and optimization.** As mentioned in the Results section, one of the key limitations of this project was available compute.
+Despite the losses and accuracies improving for all student ensembles, the fact that I was only able to train them for 10 epochs (due to the fact that I'm training these models on an Intel i3 10th gen as a student) limited the end results to just around 25% end accuracy, whereas simply training for somewhere near 100 if current trends continue would in all likelihood result in 90%+ accuracy on the given Imagewang dataset.
+I'll be looking into options like VMs and running multiple Google Colab instances to remove this as a barrier in the future. **For now, if you have the resources to do so, feel free to clone this repo and run the notebook cells yourself for a far larger number of epochs to further validate the findings!**

+Overall, this project was a catalyst for my understanding of deep learning and more advanced principles within the field.
+Now, I'm looking to take the knowledge I've learned over the last 3 projects + last year and leverage that to perform research of my own, with a mock paper published in the next few weeks.

+Stay tuned, and enjoy the repo!

+*Special thanks to Tommaso Furlanello, Zachary C. Lipton, Micheal Tschannen, Laurent Itti, and Anima Anandkumar for the original BAN paper (which can be found at https://arxiv.org/pdf/1805.04770.pdf)!
+This was AWESOME to replicate and drastically improved my understanding of Knowledge Distillation, deep learning, and how networks learn different representations.*